VEFA and New Developments

 Treat VEFA comfort as a starting point, not a conclusion

 Foreign buyers often like VEFA because it feels clearer than resale.
-That can be true, but the project still needs banking, timing, and document discipline.
+That can be true, but the project still needs banking readability, long-distance coordination, and document discipline.
 Use this page as a filter before the reservation logic starts to feel deceptively easy.

 Use this next